-Read our 2019 Report Card for Waltz.
+Read our 2022 Report Card for Waltz.

 Waltz is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Waltz has sponsored and cosponsored from Jan 6, 2015 to Jan 21, 2020.
+The chart is based on the bills Waltz has sponsored and cosponsored from Jan 3, 2019 to Mar 29, 2023.
 See full analysis methodology.

 Michael Waltz sits on the following committees:

-Does 1 not sound like a lot?
+Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.